Kobzol/cargo-pgo/README.md

 ```

 ## BOLT
-Using BOLT with `cargo-pgo` is similar to using PGO, however you have to [build](#bolt-installation)
+Using BOLT with `cargo-pgo` is similar to using PGO, however you either have to [build](#bolt-installation)
-BOLT manually and support for it is currently in an experimental stage.
+BOLT manually or download it from the GitHub releases archive (for LLVM 16+).
+Support for BOLT is currently in an
+experimental stage.

 BOLT is not supported directly by `rustc`, so the instrumentation and optimization commands are not
 directly applied to binaries built by `rustc`.
 Instead, `cargo-pgo` creates additional binaries that